Preakness Stakes: Traditions

 The weather vane at Pimlico is painted with the winner's colors (pictured: colors of 2021 winner Rombauer).

-Traditionally, just after the horses for the Preakness were called to the post, the audience was invited to sing the third verse of "Maryland, My Maryland", the official state song of Maryland.
+Traditionally, just after the horses for the Preakness were called to the post, the audience was invited to sing the third verse of "Maryland, My Maryland", the then-official state song of Maryland.
 For many years, the Baltimore Colts' Marching Band would lead the song from the infield; in later years, it was sung by the United States Naval Academy Glee Club.
 Use of the song was discontinued as of the 2020 edition of the race—the song "which celebrates the Confederacy, is considered by some to be racist."
+(The song lost its status as state song the following year.)

 As soon as the Preakness winner has been declared official, a painter climbs a ladder to the top of a replica of the Old Clubhouse cupola.
 The colors of the victorious owner's silks are applied on the jockey and horse that are part of the weather vane atop the infield structure.
 The practice began in 1909 when a horse and rider weather vane sat atop the old Members' Clubhouse, which was constructed when Pimlico opened in 1870.
 The Victorian building was destroyed by fire in June 1966.
 A replica of the old building's cupola was built to stand in the Preakness winner's circle in the infield.

 A blanket of yellow flowers daubed with black lacquer to recreate the appearance of a black-eyed Susan is placed around the winning horse's neck at this time, and a replica of the Woodlawn Vase is given to the winning horse's owner.
 Should that horse have also won the Kentucky Derby, speculation and excitement immediately begin to mount as to whether that horse will go on to win the Triple Crown of Thoroughbred Racing at the Belmont Stakes in June.